DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 This will perform some system checks before displaying the setup menu that will guide you through the installation process.

+IMPORTANT: In DigiByte Core v7.17.3 there is a bug which means you cannot effectively run a testnet node on a Raspberry Pi.
+This will be fixed in v8.

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step6_run_diginode_setup.md).

 ## STEP 7 - Give the Raspberry Pi a Static IP address and setup Port Forwarding